-It’s creamy deliciousness with chunks of briny crabmeat and a hint of sherry, is wonderful in a light as air and flaky puff pastry shell as an entree or serve it in a chafing dish with toasted baguette slices or toast points.
-You can’t get much more decadent than this, or find a holiday appetizer that is any easier to put together.
-One secret is frozen puff pastry shells.
-It’s also a perfect make-ahead dish because you can make the filling the day before, and then just heat it up and add to your puff pastry shells or chafing dish when its time to serve.
+Crab Mornay is pure creamy deliciousness with chunks of briny crabmeat and a hint of sherry and is wonderful served in a chafing dish with toasted baguette slices or toast points.
+You can’t get much more decadent than this, or find a holiday appetizer that will be any more popular or any easier to prepare.
+Crab Mornay is also a perfect make-ahead appetizer.
+Make the filling the day before, and then just heat it up when it’s time to serve.

-In the meantime, melt butter in a heavy medium-size saucepan and saute the scallions and parsley over medium heat for 1-2 minutes.
+To begin, melt butter in a heavy medium-size saucepan and saute the scallions and parsley over medium heat for 1-2 minutes.